A Bit Of History

 With Skip and Bob McBride, recorded under the name “ Rock and A Hard Place

-“ which was done at the CBC recording studio and eventually released on a
+“ which was recorded at CBC studios in Toronto and eventually released on a

 project called “ The Empty Heart Series”